 Piedad, who delivered the second talk, shared her vast experience in consumer marketing.
-With successful nationwide marketing strategies under her name, she emphasized that marketing should stay authentic, agile, and humanize the brand with a reminder to always establish a brand voice.
+With successful nationwide marketing strategies under her name, she emphasized that marketing should stay authentic, agile, and humanize the brand eads of three leading companies presented their take on regardless of the medium of communication.
+She capped off with a reminder to always establish a brand voice.
 For her, there is always a story to tell and personality to project in every post, response, and content published online.